eigmax/Ziren/docs/src/design/arithmetization.md

 # Arithmetization

-Algebraic Intermediate Representation (AIR) serves as the arithmeticization foundation in the zkMIPS system, bridging computation and succinct cryptographic proofs.
+Algebraic Intermediate Representation (AIR) serves as the arithmetization foundation in the zkMIPS system, bridging computation and succinct cryptographic proofs.
 AIR provides a structured method to represent computations through polynomial constraints over execution traces.

 ## Key Concepts of AIR
 - Execution Trace

-  A tabular structure where each row represents system state at a computation step, with columns corresponding to registers/variables.
+  A tabular structure where each row represents system's state at a computation step, with columns corresponding to registers/variables.

 - Transition Constraints